fitabigail/IrishMortgageConsulting/README.md

 ### Frequent Visitor Goals

 - As a Frequent user, I want to check  the mortgage calculator.
-- As a Frequent user, I want to check to see if there are any new about mortgage requirements.
+- As a Frequent user, I want to check if there are any news about mortgage requirements.
-- As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the mortgage requirement.
+- As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the mortgage requirements.

 ### Design